Travel and News

 For more information check out my CV.

-- Tal August, Nigini Oliveira, Chenhao Tan, Noah Smith, and Katharina Reinecke, “Slogan Preferences and Sample Bias in Volunteer-Based Online Studies”, Proceedings of ACM Conference on Computer Supported Cooperative Work and Social Computing (CSCW), 2018.
+- Tal August, Nigini Oliveira, Chenhao Tan, Noah A. Smith, and Katharina Reinecke, “Framing Effects: Choice of Slogans Used to Advertise Online Experiments Can Boost Recruitment and Lead to Sample Biases”, Proceedings of ACM Conference on Computer Supported Cooperative Work and Social Computing (CSCW), 2018.
+PDF